 Written by Denine W.

-When I was little, I played with a beach ball, water guns, pool noodles, a bucket and sand shovel, and various other toys when we went to the beach or when I played in my sandbox or by the pool… Needless to say, that’s a lot of plastic!
+When I was little, whenever we went to the beach or pool, I played with a beach ball, water guns, pool noodles, a bucket and sand shovel, and various other toys… Needless to say, that’s a lot of plastic!

 There isn’t always a 100% perfect toy option for the little ones when it comes to outdoor play.
 But some options are definitely better than others, which is what this article is about.

-This article contains affiliate links, which means we may earn a commission if you decide to make a purchase.
-We only make recommendations that are genuine and meet our standards.
+This guide contains affiliate links, which means we may earn a commission if you decide to make a purchase.
+As always, we only make recommendations that are genuine.
+Featured image credit: Big Little Universe

 What Makes Some Toys Toxic or Unsafe?